 In my view, there are three possibilities:

-- Holiday did not allude to Sidney’s painting.
+- Holiday did not allude to Sidney’s (which he might have seen when it was exhibited in London) painting at all.
 The white spot is an ordinary printing error.
+My finding is caused by pareidolia.